aaronshaver/trigram-counter/README.md

 Natural language processing can get complicated and I made some simplifying assumptions, such as:

-1. Words like "Python's" will render as "pythons".
-You might think simply stripping the single quote is logical, but what if we were processing, say, a fantasy novel with character names like "Rah'orth"?
+1. Words like "Python's" will render as "python" "s" (two words).
-In that case, the punctuation is meaningful and intended by the author and arguably should be preserved.
-But on balance users probably will see and care about the more common cases of possessive nouns, etc.

 2. It's up for debate whether you call this a bug or not, but I found that on Windows on Git Bash and in the default commandline, the final entry for the command `python counter.py text/Origin.txt` will always be `33 - at the present`.